AlanJs26/bspwm-scratchpad/README.md

 bspwm-scratchpad "floatkitty" "kitty --title floatkittynvim nvim" --behaviour i3

 # matches all window with title floatkitty
-# launch a kitty window running neovim with title floatkitty if theres no matches
+# launch neovim with title of floatkitty but only when theres no matches
 ```

 ## Installation